Supply Chain Management

 5. Consideration for biodiversity, etc.

-In addition, if the results of opinion surveys indicate that improvements are needed, an inspection visit is conducted for that supplier and improvements are requested.
+In addition, if the results of opinion surveys indicate that improvements are needed, an inspection visit is conducted for those subcontractors and suppliers and improvements are requested.

 • Average score: 3.6 points

-• Feedback: The tabulated results were posted on the website.
+• Feedback: The tabulated results were posted on the website (Japanese only).

 • Description: Progress was confirmed through interviews, etc. and exchanges of views were held with company owners, etc. and best practices were shared in order to effect improvements.

-• Survey results: Based on the information obtained from surveys and interviews, there were no cases of human rights violations.
+• Results: Based on the information obtained from surveys and interviews, there were no severe cases of human rights violations.

 Survey of Foreign Technical Interns